 The NGV Gala is the National Gallery of Victoria’s (NGV) answer to New York’s prestigious Met Gala.
 The evening begins with an exclusive preview of the major summer art exhibition, followed by a specially-curated dinner before moving into a fabulous cocktail party.
-In 2018, the Gala coincided with the premiere exhibition opening of Escher X nendo: Between Two Worlds, which intertwines the work of two of the world’s most celebrated conceptual artists.
+This is the third year running, and the Gala will coincide with the premiere exhibition opening of Keith Haring & Jean-Michel Basquiat: Crossing Lines, which intertwines the work of two of the world’s most celebrated conceptual artists.

 - Where: National Gallery of Victoria, Melbourne exclusive

 - Gala event: 30 November 2019, 6pm to 1am

 - Exhibition dates: 1 December 2019 to 13 April 2020

 - Don't miss: NGV Friday Nights which combines art, dining and DJs in the garden all summer.

 How to get there:

 The NGV is located on St Kilda Road in Melbourne.
 The gallery is easily accessible by public transport including buses, trams and trains.
 The NGV is just three kilometres (1.9 miles) from Melbourne’s city centre and can be reached by taxi in about 10 minutes.